TritonDataCenter/rfd/rfd/0044/README.md

  * Add support for a whitelist of users who are able to use this feature in cloudapi and sdc-docker while the feature is being beta tested.

+ * Remove existing code which prevents VMs with delegated datasets from being snapshotted.

  * Add tests for all of the described behaviours.

  * Close out the existing tickets which were planning to implement this feature